dreamind/ix/workshops/infrastructure/index.md

 </table>

 *Tips and Hints:*
-To produce an HTML page using Python, see the example below.
+To produce an HTML page using Python and Flask, see the example below.
 The script displays current temperature in New York.

+    from flask import Flask
     from lxml import etree
     from urllib import urlopen

+    app = Flask(__name__, static_folder='.', static_url_path='')

     # Get the XML data of the current weather at Central Park, New York
     xmltree = etree.parse(urlopen("http://w1.weather.gov/xml/current_obs/KNYC.xml"))